 Margot Thome studied Biochemistry at the University of Tübingen and the University of Arizona, and carried out her PhD work in the laboratory of Oreste Acuto at the Pasteur Institute in Paris.
 As a postdoctoral fellow she worked with Jürg Tschopp at the University of Lausanne, where she studied apoptosis mechanisms and identified human and viral FLIP proteins as key apoptosis regulators.
-In 2004 she became Assistant Professor of the Swiss National Science Foundation at the Department of Biochemistry of the University of Lausanne.
+In 2004 she became Assistant Professor of the Swiss National Science Foundation at the Department of Immunobiology (formerly Biochemistry), at the University of Lausanne.
 She was appointed Associate Professor in 2009 and Full Professor in 2017.
 Since 2015 she is the Deputy Director of the Department.
 Her present research focuses on the molecular mechanisms of lymphocyte activation and lymphomagenesis.

 Present work of the Thome laboratory focuses on the study of signaling pathways that control lymphocyte activation and survival and the development of lymphomas.